dedmari/netapp-ai-demo01/README.md

-# NetApp Snaphot for Model and Data versioning
+# NetApp Snaphot for Model versioning
 HAVE TO ADD DESCRIPTION

 ___